Unleash/unleash-client-python/README.md

 ### Custom cache

-By default, the Python SDK stores feature toggles in an on-disk cache using fcache.
+By default, the Python SDK stores feature flags in an on-disk cache using fcache.
 If you need a different storage backend, for example, Redis, memory-only, or a custom database, you can provide your own cache implementation.

 Below is an example custom CustomCache using fcache under the hood.